 The loss and degradation of grassland habitat is the main reason why grassland birds have experienced the steepest population declines of all bird groups in North America.
 Yet, our state holds a unique opportunity to protect these declining habitats, thanks to Vermont’s diverse working and conserved lands.

-That’s why all Habitat Stamp donations earned in May will specifically fund grassland restoration and protection efforts across the state!
+A 2024 Habitat Stamp will help grassland restoration and protection efforts across the state!

 Grasslands Are Special Places